nelson-lang/nelson-gitbook/markdown/en/types/iscell.md

 ## Description

-<b>iscell</b>returns a logical 1 if the argument is a cell array and a logical 0 otherwise.
+        iscell returns a logical 1 if the argument is a cell array and a logical 0 otherwise.

 ## Examples